Check out these tips to clean your AirPods Pro and keep them gunk-free.

 How to Clean AirPods Pro Ear Tips

-Make sure to allow the ear tips to dry for some time before placing them back on.
+Make sure to allow the ear tips to dry before placing them back on.
 While waiting, you can continue cleaning the other parts of your AirPods Pro.

 How to Clean AirPods Pro: Earbuds & Mesh

-- Wipe your AirPods Pro with a clean lint-free cloth.
-You can lightly damp the cloth in isopropyl alcohol for better results.
+- Wipe your AirPods Pro with a clean, lint-free cloth lightly dampened with isopropyl alcohol.

-- Use the soft brush to reach the finer, more stubborn dirt or debris from each earbud.
-Again, you must be gentle with the brushing as you don’t want to damage the mesh.
+- Use a soft toothbrush to reach the finer, more stubborn dirt or debris from each earbud.
+Remember to use this gently to avoid damaging the mesh.

 How to Clean AirPods Pro Case

-- Next, use a toothpick to reach the finer dirt in the case’s crevices.
-Be careful not to apply too much force while using the toothpick.
+- Use a toothpick to reach the finer dirt stuck in the case’s crevices when you can’t remove it with a cloth.
+You may also use a soft toothbrush.
+However, be careful not to use too much force to avoid damaging the case.

 3 Tips for Keeping Your AirPods Pro Clean